The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 These strategies help establish a tight sequence of steps, supporting workplace efficiency and minimizing bottlenecks.

 Example: In healthcare, a patient’s path from diagnosis to treatment should be seamless, with no rework or unnecessary tests.
-Optimizing production processes and the entire production cycle in this way directly contributes to improving workplace efficiency.
+Optimizing production processes and the entire production cycle directly improves workplace efficiency.

 🛠 Learn how to establish consistent flow with our Lean operations training, focused on tools that really work on the floor.